WilcoFiers/treevue/README.md

             'disabled'   : true,
             // Is the item a subselector, default: false
             'subselector': true,
+            // Is the item collapsed, default: false 'collapsed': true
     }]).appendTo('body'); // Add the node to the body of the page

 # Accessibility